yazz/VisualJS/README.md

+## Clojure on Coils has changed it's name to...
-# Coils - Explore, Create, Share
+# AppShare - Explore, Create, Share
 ### The Free and Open Source Enterprise App Store - [(As in Wordpress freedom)](http://ma.tt/2014/01/four-freedoms/)

 Click the image to see the video